 (o) Hazardous Materials.
 Unless the removal of same is the purpose of this Contract, Vendor shall have no responsibility for the discovery, presence, handling, removal, disposal or exposure of persons to hazardous materials of any form including asbestos containing materials and mold which exist at Buyer’s property prior to the commencement of the Project.
 Vendor shall have no responsibility for an existing or constructed building that may, as a result of post-construction, use, maintenance, operation or occupation, contain or be caused to contain asbestos containing materials and mold substances which can present health hazards and result in bodily injury, property damage and/or necessary remedial measures and costs.
 Vendor shall immediately cease work and notify Buyer if Vendor encounters hazardous materials while performing the Project.

 (p) Dispute Resolution.
 Except as otherwise set forth in this Contract or NDA, the parties will attempt to settle any claim or controversy arising out of the Contract Documents through consultation and negotiation in good faith in a spirit of mutual cooperation.
 If those attempts fail, then the dispute will be mediated by a mutually accepted mediator to be chosen by the parties within fifteen (15) days after written notice by either party to the other demanding mediation.
 No party may unreasonably withhold consent to the selection of a mediator.
 The parties will share the cost of the mediation equally.
 By mutual agreement, the parties may postpone mediation until some specified but limited discovery about the dispute has been completed.
 The parties may also agree to replace mediation with some other form of alternative dispute resolution.
 Any dispute which cannot be resolved by the parties through negotiation, mediation or other form of agreed alternative dispute resolution within forty-five (45) days of the date of the initial demand for it by one of the parties may then be submitted to the courts for resolution.
-Nothing in this section will prevent a party from resorting to judicial proceedings if (a) good faith efforts to resolve the dispute under these procedures have been unsuccessful; (b) interim, injunctive relief or other equitable release from a court is necessary to prevent serious and irreparable injury to one party or to others; or (c) litigation is required to be filed prior to the running of the applicable statute of limitations.
+Nothing in this section will prevent a party from resorting to judicial proceedings if (i) good faith efforts to resolve the dispute under these procedures have been unsuccessful; (ii) interim, injunctive relief or other equitable release from a court is necessary to prevent serious and irreparable injury to one party or to others; or (iii) litigation is required to be filed prior to the running of the applicable statute of limitations.
 In no event shall work on the Project stop during the resolution of any dispute between Buyer and Vendor.